Mr. T: World Class Championship Wrestling (1989)

 On July 21, 1989, Mr. T. made an appearance in World Class Championship Wrestling (WCCW), seconding Kerry Von Erich.

 World Championship Wrestling (1994)

 Five years later, Mr. T reappeared in WCW, first appearing in Hulk Hogan's corner for his WCW world title match against Ric Flair at Bash at the Beach 1994.
-He would next appear as a special referee for the HoganFlair rematch in October 1994 at Halloween Havoc, and then went on to wrestle again, defeating Kevin Sullivan at that year's Starrcade.
+He would next appear as a special referee for the HoganFlair rematch in October 1994 at Halloween Havoc, and then went on to wrestle again, defeating Kevin Sullivan at Starrcade '94: Triple Threat.

-Sporadic appearances (2001-present)
+Sporadic appearances (2001–present)

 Another seven years later, Mr. T appeared in the front row of the November 19, 2001, episode of WWF Raw.
 On April 5, 2014, at the Smoothie King Center in New Orleans, Mr. T was inducted by Gene Okerlund into the WWE Hall of Fame's celebrity wing.
 His acceptance speech, largely a tribute to his mother and motherhood rather than wrestling, ran long and was eventually interrupted by Kane.

+Curling

+Mr. T is an enthusiastic supporter of curling, having supported the US Olympic team in 2018 and 2022.